Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

 The router subclass can set generic parameters when inheriting from ZIKViewRouter.
 See [Type Checking](TypeChecking.md).

+## Advantages of Router Subclass

+- Support multi protocols in one router
+- Support multi classes of destination
+- You can add custom actions in the subclass, such as custom transition and custom AOP
+- Support AOP of view transition
+- Handle custom events the router

 ## Simple Router

 If your module is very simple and don't need a router subclass, you can just register the class in a simpler way: